 My favorite uses for this spray include: a hydrating deodorizer after a sweaty workout (I started Insanity a few weeks.
 This is my post-workout skin freshener), a cooling mist after spending time in the sun, or a skin freshener/spray cleanser while traveling and my skin just feels dirty and oily.
 This spray may also be used as a moisturizing toner during the summer, which means you may be able to skip the toner/astringent and lotion or serum.
 Finally, this spray may also be used to freshen your armpits…I know, TMI, but it’s true.
 Moving on…

 DIY Moisturizing Rose Spray is my go-to moisturizer/freshener all summer long.
 Go ahead, pamper yourself, practically.
 It feels good!

 DIY Rose Moisturizing Spray

-To Use: Shake the bottle prior to application.
+- Shake the bottle prior to application.
 Spray your face and body.
-This spray may be used as a toner, skin refresher during the hot summer months, and even a mid-day underarm deodorizer.
+This spray may be used as a facial toner (after cleansing and before a moisturizer), skin refresher during the hot summer months, and even a mid-day underarm deodorizer.